Maalvi14/Applied-AI-ML-for-Space-Biology/README.md

 # NASA TOPS-T ScienceCore: AI/ML in Space Biology — Notebook Suite

-> Consolidated README generated from the notebooks in this folder.

 ## Overview
 This notebook suite was completed as part of the **NASA Transform to Open Science (TOPS-T) – ScienceCore: AI/ML in Space Biology Training**.
 It walks from data fundamentals → visualization/EDA → tabular ML (classification & regression) → image data → clustering/unsupervised learning → explainable AI (XAI), with emphasis on open-science practices and NASA space-biology datasets (OSDR / GeneLab).